luv4bytes/cherrymxboard30s-rgb/README.md

-# cherry-mx-board_3_0s-rgb
+# CherryMXBoard30s RGB
-Program for controlling RGB lighting on the Cherry MX Board 3.0 s
+Program for controlling RGB lighting on the    Cherry MX Board 3.0 S    for Linux.